libling/sbt-hackling/README.md

 * Even when code is source compatible with multiple Scala versions, need to cross-build it.
 Makes builds more complicated!
 * With scala.js and Scala Native, even more cross building is necessary!
 * Classical major.minor.bugfix versioning is a hack!
 A git commit graph is closer to what's going on, a commit hash uniquely identifies a version and its history.
-* take advantage of distributed VCS possibilities. cloning a repo mirrors all the versions so far, can be cached.
-Does not require single source of truth centralized infrastructure such as Maven Central.
+* take advantage of distributed VCS possibilities.
+Cloning a repo mirrors all the versions so far, can be cached.
+Does not require single-source-of-truth centralized infrastructure.
+This makes forking trivial.

 Actually the latter two are the true motivation and the first three are a way to justify a practical experiment